Edanriell/Edanriell/README.md

 # 🚀🌟 Hello there, my name is Lauris 👋

-I’m full-stack developer, big tech fan and pc enthusiast 🖥️
+I’m full-stack developer and big tech fan 🖥️

 ___